molgenis/molgenis-py-eucan-connect/README.md

 These tools can be used as a library in a script.
 Start by installing the library with `pip install molgenis-py-eucan-connect`.

+For an example of how to use this library to stage and publish nodes, see [`example.py`](scripts/example.py).

 ## For developers
 This project uses [pre-commit](https://pre-commit.com/) and [pipenv](https://pypi.org/project/pipenv/)